ZiyiWang58/casa0018/Assessment/Project/experiment_log.md

 Next step:
 - Deploy the refined Round 3 classifier to a smartphone as the final edge device.
 - Test the deployed system outside the training environment and record practical observations about usability and performance.

+---

+## 9 - Static Android inference working

+What I did:
+- Exported the final Round 3 model for mobile integration
+- Added the model and labels to the Flutter project assets
+- Implemented a basic Flutter inference screen
+- Ran the app on a physical Android phone
+- Verified that the app could classify a test image locally on the device

+Results:
+- The model ran successfully inside the Flutter app
+- The test image was classified as `can`
+- The confidence score displayed in the app was 54.2%

+Interpretation:
+- This confirmed that the project had progressed beyond model training into real mobile deployment
+- The Android phone is now functioning as the handheld edge device for the project

+Next step:
+- Implement camera-based classification
+- Improve the interface